HPSoftware/hubot-sitescope/README.md

     }
 }
 ```
-Use the default_sis parameter for configure the default SiteScope instance.
+* To configure the default SiteScope instance edit `default_sis` parameter.
+* Basic authentication used in order to authorise to SiteScope API.
+  * For more details about basic atuh please check: [Wiki](https://en.wikipedia.org/wiki/Basic_access_authentication)

-After changing values Please reload configuration again
+Note: If bot is running, after changing values reload configuration requred

 ## Commands support